spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 # Corpus Configuration

-To annotate a corpus with Sparv, you need to create a _corpus configuration file_.
+To process a corpus with Sparv, you need to create a *corpus configuration file*.
 This file, written in [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html), provides essential information about your corpus and instructs Sparv on how to process it.
 The [corpus config wizard](#corpus-config-wizard) can assist you in generating this file.
 Alternatively, you can refer to the [example